Corales Puntacana Championship

 The Corales Puntacana Championship is a golf tournament in the Dominican Republic on the PGA Tour, formerly on the Web.com Tour.
-It was first played in 2016 at the Puntacana Resort and Club, on the east coast in the La Altagracia province.
+It was first played in 2016 at Corales Golf Course in Puntacana Resort and Club, on the east coast in the La Altagracia province.

 After two years as a Web.com Tour event, it transitioned to a PGA Tour alternate event (opposite the WGC Match Play in Texas), starting in March 2018.
 The first PGA Tour event held in the Dominican Republic, it is similar in rewards to other alternate events: 300 FedEx Cup points for the winner, a two-year tour exemption, 24 OWGR points, but no invitation to the Masters Tournament.

 The inaugural event in 2016 was held in early June, then moved to early May in 2017.

 Because of the COVID-19 pandemic, the 2020 tournament was postponed until September when it was part of the 2020–21 PGA Tour season.
 It was also elevated to full FedEx Cup point event status, with the winner receiving a 2021 Masters Tournament invitation.

 The tournament was moved to an April date for the 2024 PGA Tour season, played as an "Additional" event in the same week as the RBC Heritage.